-- c.
-(U) Political activities of United States persons, including discussions with Members of Congress and their staff, and other elected officials; - d.
-(U) Activities of United States persons involving the press and other media; - e.
-(U) Sexual and other highly personal activities of United States persons; - f.
-(U) Medical, psychiatric, or psychotherapeutic activities of United States persons; and - g.
-(U) Matters pertaining to United States person minor children, including student requests for information to aid in academic endeavors. - 5.
+- a.
+Religious activities of United States persons, including consultations with clergy; - b.
+Educational and academic activities of United States persons, including consultations among professors or other teachers and their students; - c.
+Political activities of United States persons, including discussions with Members of Congress and their staff, and other elected officials; - d.
+Activities of United States persons involving the press and other media; - e.
+Sexual and other highly personal activities of United States persons; - f.
+Medical, psychiatric, or psychotherapeutic activities of United States persons; and - g.
+Matters pertaining to United States person minor children, including student requests for information to aid in academic endeavors. - 5.
 (U) Privileged Communications.
 NCTC may receive unminimized communications, acquired pursuant to section 702 of FISA, to which an attorney is a party.
-These provisions address the retention, dissemination, and use of information in such communications and apply when NCTC personnel processing a communication acquired pursuant to section 702 of FISA determine (based on the information in the communication or other information of which the NCTC processing personnel are aware) that the communication is between an attorney (or any person who, based on the information in the communication, appears clearly to be communicating on behalf of an attorney, such as a paralegal or administrative assistant) and a client. - a.
-(U) After discovering such a communication, if NCTC personnel processing a communication make an affirmative determination that the communication does not contain foreign intelligence information or evidence of a crime, the communication must he destroyed irrespective of whether the communication contains information protected by the attorney-client privilege. - b.
-(U) If NCTC personnel processing such a communication determine that the communication appears to contain foreign intelligence information or evidence of a crime, the personnel processing the communication must bring the communication to the attention of the office of NCTC Legal Counsel for action as set forth below. - c.
-(S/NF) Privileged Communications Pertaining to a Criminal Charge in the United States.
+These provisions address the retention, dissemination, and use of information in such communications and apply when NCTC employees processing a communication acquired pursuant to section 702 of FISA determine (based on the information in the communication or other information of which the NCTC processing employees are aware) that the communication is between an attorney (or any person who, based on the information in the communication, appears clearly to be communicating on behalf of an attorney, such as a paralegal or administrative assistant) and a client. - a.
+(S//NF) After discovering such a communication, if NCTC employees processing a communication make an affirmative determination that the communication does not contain foreign intelligence information or evidence of a crime, the communication must be destroyed irrespective of whether the communication contains information protected by the attorney-client privilege. - b.
+(U) If NCTC employees processing such a communication determine that the communication appears to contain foreign intelligence information or evidence of a crime, the employees processing the communication must bring the communication to the attention of the office of NCTC Legal Counsel for action as set forth below. - c.
+(S//NF) Privileged Communications Pertaining to a Criminal Charge in the United States.